Shkraba/itadvicecenter/content/about.md

   instagram: "https://www.instagram.com"
 ---

-Here, I will be sharing my knowledge and insights through articles on various topics related to web development and technology.
+Hi, my name is Yuriy.
+In this blog I will sharing my knowledge and insights through articles on various topics related to web development and technology.
 As an experienced Full-stack web developer with over 10 years of industry experience, I am excited to provide valuable content that can benefit both beginners and seasoned professionals in the field.

 Throughout my career, I have worked extensively with technologies such as .NET C#, React, Angular, and Azure.
 This diverse skill set has allowed me to tackle a wide range of projects and gain a deep understanding of the intricacies involved in developing robust web applications.
 Whether it's back-end development, front-end design, or cloud integration, I have hands-on experience and insights to share.